idleberg/atom-atomizr/README.md

 ## Usage

-This plugin works on active views only, so start by opening a Sublime text completion or an Atom snippet.
+This plugin works on active views only, so start by opening a Sublime Text completion or an Atom snippet.

 There are four basic commands available to start conversion, each available from the Command Palette and the Packages menu.